noahn06/busTracker/README.md

 This is my first project outside of school ever!
 Bus Tracker was built to solve a real-world problem I encountered daily while commuting on the Route 45 outside my house to the University of Washington.
 I wanted a faster, more focused way to view arrival times for my regular bus route without the frills and tediousness of navigating a full transit app.
 This became my first end-to-end software project and an opportunity to explore full-stack development, API integration, and deployment workflows while also improving my life.

-The project is designed to demonstrate full-stack development concepts, including RESTful APIs, Docker, frontend–backend integration, and deployment using GitHub Pages and Render.
+The project is designed to demonstrate full-stack development concepts, including RESTful APIs, Docker, frontend–backend integration, and deployment Render.

 ### Features